 What are the costs associated with starting up the program?
 Operating the program?

-The CCWG recognizes that in-depth examination of each area: control; competence; and cost will require further examination of start up processes and start up costs, as well as exit costs as a part of the implementation.
+The CCWG recognizes that in-depth examination of each area: control; competence; and cost will require further examination including start up processes and start up costs, as well as exit costs.
+Before making a final determination on a mechanism, the ICANN Board should conduct a feasibility assessment which provides further details on these aspects so that an informed decision can be made.
+Such an assessment should also factor in that it concerns a limited time mechanism with the ability to sunset as the CCWG is recommending against creating a perpetual mechanism.

 The following is a summary of key characteristics of the evaluated mechanisms: